Have you ever considered doing unplugged homeschooling but have no idea how to homeschool without internet?

 (And, on the bright side, I never have to prompt my kid to unplug from technology or worry about kids and technology issues that some other parents deal with regularly.)

-How do I manage to disconnect and have successful offline homeschooling with my son without all the great modern advantages of the internet and the best online homeschooling programs?
+So, how do I manage to disconnect and have successful offline homeschooling with my son without all the great modern advantages of the internet and the best online homeschooling programs?

 It’s pretty simple really–much the same way parents have been homeschooling for decades.